 The growth powerhouse continues to be developing and emerging markets - but winning in these markets requires a different approach in a range of key areas, for example in terms of routes to market (with these markets being largely distributor led, and dominated by General Trade, or only localised Modern Trade), and in terms of the competitive landscape (with more local brand domination requiring a different ‘local vs. global’ mindset and organisation structure).

 I feel lucky to have spent the last 10 years working with many of the world’s leading CPG companies; it’s a fascinating business that touches literally everyone’s lives.
 The pace of change and the stakes are high - with the scale of both opportunity and challenge being formidable.
 We’ll bring our strong sector experience to bear, but we’ll never assume we know your business better than you do.
 Working as an embedded part of your team, we’ll help you quickly define and deliver the change you need to succeed around the world, online, with your customers and consumers.
-And we work closely with them to get on and do it.

 Net revenue growth should be at the heart of every business but too many organisations fail to deliver on their targets.